-First become familiar with the rifle by installing and removing an unloaded magazine and by learning to keep the bolt in the Ensure the Manual Safety button is pressed fully to the right, when RED band will not be visible, visually and physically engaged the check the chamber and receiver area to ensure the firearm is clear (unloaded).
+First become familiar with the rifle by installing and removing an unloaded magazine and by learning to keep the bolt in the open position.

-Ensure the Manual Safety button is pressed fully to the right, when RED band will not be visible, visually and physically engaged the check the chamber and receiver area to ensure the firearm is clear (unloaded).
+Ensure the Manual Safety button is pressed fully to the right, when RED engaged the band will not be visible, visually and physically check the chamber and receiver area to ensure the firearm is clear (unloaded).